-You may be aware that the National Archbishop’s Council has agreed that each Diocese should undertake a Safeguarding Audit during 2016 or 2017.
-We have been notified that the independent inspection of safeguarding in the Diocese of York, by the Social Care Institute for Excellence, will take place in June.
+The National Archbishop’s Council has agreed that each Diocese should undertake a Safeguarding Audit during 2016 or 2017.
+The independent inspection of safeguarding in the Diocese of York, by the Social Care Institute for Excellence, took place in June 2016.

 The independent chair of the York Diocesan Strategic Safeguarding Group, Sue Proctor, has therefore asked that each parish/ benefice completes a self-audit.
 This will assist both our PCCs and those who are responsible for safeguarding at a diocesan level to better understand the status of safeguarding practice, and consequently consider additional advice and resources which would help to improve safeguarding procedure and response for everybody in the Diocese.

-We would suggest that the self-audit will be most effective if completed by representatives of the PCC, the incumbent and the Parish Safeguarding Representative together, in order for all parties to fully understand the work that needs to continue.
+The self-audit will be most effective if completed by representatives of the PCC, the incumbent and the Parish Safeguarding Representative (PSR) together, in order for all parties to fully understand the work that needs to continue.

 You can print the audit and complete it by hand, and post it to:

-If you’d like us to print a copy and send it to you to fill in, please let me know.
+Ask if you’d like us to print a copy and send it to you to fill in.